 Of course, JFK could dress formally when the situation demanded but he looked incredible in the Ivy League menswear staples.

-The demise of hats is often blamed on JFK as he didn’t wear a top hat for his inauguration ceremony (JFK was actually pictured wearing one on the way to the ceremony, but he did remove it before addressing the crowd).
+The demise of guys hats is often blamed on JFK as he didn’t wear a top hat for his inauguration ceremony (JFK was actually pictured wearing one on the way to the ceremony, but he did remove it before addressing the crowd).
 In truth, hat sales were already in decline before JFK’s inauguration speech.
 It was most likely a natural progression, during what was a very progressive decade, where non-conformity became more encouraged as the decade got underway.
 Recommended reading: Hatless Jack by Neil Steinberg

-Get the look: The Ivy League look is so easy to copy and still looks on-trend today; proving that style never goes out of fashion.
+Get the outfit: The Ivy League look is so easy to copy and still looks on-trend today; proving that style never goes out of fashion.
 For a typical Ivy look, reach for an Oxford shirt, add a Shetland sweater over the top and pair with chinos and penny loafer shoes.
 If it’s cold, add a tailored sports jacket or long wool overcoat for extra warmth.

 1960s British Mod: Dedicated Followers of Fashion

-Over in Britain, young adults were looking for a way to stand out and be different, led by the legendary British guitar band, The Who and Brian Jones from The Rolling Stones.
+Over in Britain, young male adults were looking for a way to stand out and be different, led by the legendary British guitar band, The Who and Brian Jones from The Rolling Stones.
 Influenced by the Ivy League look across the pond, they combined this with Italian fashions and the attire worn by movie stars such as the King of Cool, Steve McQueen.

 Calling themselves Modernists or Mods for short, this youth sub-culture favored slim-fitting tonic and mohair suits with narrow pants and lapels, along with polo shirts, Oxford button-down shirts, chinos, argyle socks, Madras plaid shirts and penny loafer shoes.
 They also turned to the military surplus stores for unissued M51 US army parkas to protect their clothes while racing around London on Lambretta or Vespa Italian scooters.